NavJyo/Chronic-Kidney-Disease-prediction-using-machine-learning/README.md

 Bug / Feature Request
 If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue here by including your search query and the expected result

+Technologies Used